-The JP25 connector is an intrusion alarm, that can be connected to the system chassis.
-When active (JP25 is connected), this alarm will alert the system administrator anytime someone opens the system's case.
+The J7 connector is an intrusion alarm, that can be connected to the system chassis.
+When active (J7 is closed), this alarm will alert the system administrator anytime someone opens the system's case.
+(This function is only used for LanDesk.)